 • 71% of audiences are aged 16-44

 These statistics are drawn from data-collection undertaken by the Mela Survey Team over the course of 2018; analysis from Made in Mela Evaluation Report by Sam Projects, October 2018; figures in the public realm.

-2019 will see Nutkhut initiating academic research into Mela.
+2019 saw Nutkhut initiating academic research into Mela.

-We are currently in discussion with the Universities of Kent to study the impact Melas have had on people, communities and the wider arts ecology.
+We opened discussions with the Universities of Kent to study the impact Melas have had on people, communities and the wider arts ecology.